Distributional Statistical Models: Weak Moments, Cumulants, and a Central Limit Theorem: Introduction

-We propose a framework in which densities are replaced by pairs $(T,\varphi)$ where $T\in\mathcal{S}'(\R)$ is a tempered distribution and $\varphi\in\mathcal{S}(\R)$ is a Schwartz kernel.
-Expectations are defined via the pairing $\E_{T,\varphi}[\psi]=\langle T,\psi\varphi\rangle$, and the closure of $\mathcal{S}(\R)$ under multiplication by polynomials immediately gives that \emph{weak moments} of all orders exist for every pair $(T,\varphi)$.
-When the ordinary moments of the underlying distribution exist, they coincide with the corresponding weak moments up to the kernel factor; when they do not (as in the Cauchy case), the weak moments are still well defined.
+We propose a framework in which a probability law is represented by a tempered distribution $T\in\mathcal{S}'$---on the same footing as a density, a cumulative distribution function, or a characteristic function---and is \emph{probed} through its pairing with a given Schwartz kernel $\varphi\in\mathcal{S}$.
+Expectations are defined via this pairing, $\E_{T,\varphi}[\psi]=\langle T,\psi\varphi\rangle$; taking $\psi(x)=x^n$ gives the $n$-th \emph{weak moment} $\langle T,x^n\varphi\rangle$, and the closure of $\mathcal{S}$ under multiplication by polynomials immediately shows that weak moments of all orders exist for every pair $(T,\varphi)$.
+When the ordinary moments of the underlying distribution exist, they coincide with the corresponding weak moments up to the kernel factor and are recovered from them in the limit $\varphi\to1$ (made precise in Lemma~\ref{lem:phi-to-1}); when they do not (as in the Cauchy case), the weak moments are still well defined.